bbauska/UC-Davis-JS-Basics/readme.md

 But now I can roll over them up, box roll off it and the event listeners are working.
 If I roll over the header, it puts it back to its original state.
 This is a really great example of how we can use event listeners and mouseover and mouseout to change content on the page.
-Plus you\'re making use of the inner HTML property.
-That element property that\'s taking that element and replacing the HTML inside of it with something else.
-Now you\'re starting to see we can actually do some interesting things to web-pages when we\'re no longer just putting stuff in the console.
+Plus you&apos;re making use of the inner HTML property.
+That element property that&apos;s taking that element and replacing the HTML inside of it with something else.
+Now you&apos;re starting to see we can actually do some interesting things to web-pages when we&apos;re no longer just putting stuff in the console.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-16">3.16 Scroll Events: HTML (7:41)</h2>